RSS Feed for This PostCurrent Article

 Danger: Using Natural Cleaning Products Can Ruin Your Granite Worktop or Marble Floor

 I have been asked this question on more than one occasion, by several house-holders.
 Even more alarmingly, I have also been asked the same and similar questions by people in the industry.
-It is easy to see why; there are numerous TV shows, magazine articles and on-line DIY sites that recommend all manor of traditional remedies for all sorts of situations.
+It is easy to see why; there are numerous TV shows, magazine articles and on-line DIY sites that recommend all manner of traditional remedies for all sorts of situations.
 Vinegar, lemon juice and many other household chemicals are frequently presented as wonder cleaners.

 So is it all nonsense?
 Well, no, recently I saw the wonderful Kim and Aggie (How Clean Is Your House TV show in the UK) using a variety of home-made concoctions with great success.
 But, Kim and Aggie no-doubt know their stuff and that means knowing where not to use something as well.
 The danger is that substances like vinegar etc are pretty potent acids and they will quickly attack any acid-sensitive material.